jennego/jennego-site/README.md

 <http://jennego.netlify.app>

-to do
+### To do

-- try to use the new gatsby image - migrate images to that be more consistent with colours / tidy sass
+- be more consistent with colours / tidy sass
 - add more content to cms - rest of photos - more videos
 - add accordion to menu - ? do I still need this / how to use with path matching
 - make video modal accessible / autoplay? / add description